Five tips to get workplace mentoring right

 Mentoring is often associated with junior teams, but senior members of staff can also reap the rewards.
-This is because people rarely succeed without additional support.
+That's people rarely succeed without additional support

 Setting up a mentoring scheme is relatively straightforward, however establishing an effective mentoring scheme can be challenging.
 Here are some tips for your business:

 #1 Have a clear purpose.